syncfusion-content/maui-docs/MAUI/ListView/swiping.md

 ![End swiping functionalities](Images/swiping/maui-listview-endswipetemplate.jpg)

-N> To customize the appearance of each swipe item with different templates based on specific constraints by using the `DataTemplateSelector`.
+N> Customize the appearance of each swipe item with different templates based on specific constraints by using the `DataTemplateSelector`.

 ## Working with multiple views in swipe template

-The swipe templates allows customizing with custom actions such as deleting the data, adding the data, editing the data, etc. by loading multiple views.
+The swipe templates allow customizing with custom actions such as deleting the data, adding the data, editing the data, etc. by loading multiple views.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}